MNThomson/Krrruncher/README.md

 ## What it does

-Krrruncher is a POC (Proof of Concept) Docker environment for cracking MD5 hashes (really exciting huh!).
+Krrruncher is a PoC (Proof of Concept) Docker environment for cracking MD5 hashes (really exciting huh!).
 The primary focus of this project was to learn the basics of Python Flask & gain a better understanding of docker containers.
 It will brute force any hash (given enough time), but the recommended length is four characters and below.
 The `Random` option will generate a random md5 hash with a 1 to 4 character space.

 ![Network Diagram](assets/networkdiagram.png?raw=true "Network Diagram")